 Her initial experience with creative writing was in first grade.
 Her teacher scribbled (layperson’s term for “gesture drawing”) with green marker on each student’s paper, then instructed them to write about their illustration.
-Ms. McClellan’s work was titled, “Sabertooth Tiger Tooth in the Grass.”
+Loretta’s work was titled, “Sabertooth Tiger Tooth in the Grass.”
 Receiving a gold star for her efforts, this was the beginning of many writing ventures that would prove a lifelong opportunity for happiness.
 In her Junior and Senior years of high school, Loretta became a journalist, writing, editing, and designing layouts and award-winning graphics for her school’s publication, including embracing her role as Co-Editor in the spring semester of her Senior year.
-While receiving an art degree in college, Ms. McClellan began her career as a graphic designer, artist, and illustrator, later continuing writing for various news and magazine publications as a reporter, editor, and ghost writer.
+While receiving an art degree in college, Loretta began her career as a graphic designer, artist, and illustrator, later continuing writing for various news and magazine publications as a reporter, editor, and ghost writer.
 In addition to teaching in the Arts, Loretta founded her own creative firm, McClellan Creative, providing brand design, public relations, and communications for a national clientele.
+In 2020, McClellan Creative shifted focus away from marcom management to journalism, fine art, and brand design, to allocate more time for writing books.

 A prolific writer, in 2005, Loretta was a contributing author of poetry with “Beacon of Light,” for the anthology work, Ordinary People—Extraordinary Things: A Collection of Literary Works on Community and Volunteerism, published by the Maine Commission for Community Service.
 In May, 2012, her first book of fiction and as a solo author, Misthaven of Maine, Volume One in the Misthaven of Maine Series was published.
 Later that year in November 2012, the follow-up novel in the series, Misthaven of Maine: Journey to Beyond was published.
 In April 2013, Dodging Raindrops: Poems and Prose of Beauty, Peace and Healing, her third book and return to poetry, was added to her growing list of titles.
 In May 2015, Loretta solidified herself as a versatile author in coming back home to nonfiction—this time with her first memoir, The Nature of BEing: A Healing Journey.
 In 2018, Loretta’s first self-help and inspirational book, The Little Book of Everlasting Joy: 16 Pieces of Wisdom for Our Time was published.
 Loretta’s distinctive watercolor paintings and logo design grace the covers of all of her books, for a unique approach in artisanal publishing.